dennis-gerike/flickr-images-to-postcard-converter/README.md

 * install the dependencies: `npm install`
 * configure the `.env` file
     * at least the `FLICKR_API_KEY` and the `FLICKR_IMAGE_ID` must be set
-* open a terminal
-* navigate to the cloned repo
 * run `npm start`
 * verify that a `data` folder has been created in the root directory of this repo
     * it should contain the original photo(s) and the processed image(s)